-Parameter N lame Exp lanation Allow multiple values Example client the edite the menu of or.
-The only d value right yx false oryx
+Parameter Name Explanation Allow multiple values Example client Defines the menu of the editor.
+The only supported value right now is oryx false oryx

 Parameter Name Explanation Allow multiple values Example packageName The name of the package used to hold the created assets.
 The package must exist in Guvnor. false mortgages categoryName Each rule must have at least one category.
 The created rules will belong to this category.
 The category must exist in Guvnor false Home Mortgage createNewAsset Flag indicating that we want to start a new rule from the scratch.
 Must be true false true assetName The name for the asset to be created false New Rule assetFormat The format of the asset to be created.
 The format identifies the editor to be used. false brl (default) dsl drl gdst template Any format defined in org.drools.guvnor.cli